kfsone/imguiwrap/README.md

 The dear::&& syntax results in a temporary object whose lifetime lasts until the end of the call to operator&&; if the item is being rendered, then the call to operator&& will include the execution of the callable.

+# Docker build

+There is a `Dockerfile` and `docker-build.sh` provided which I use to text the Linux build.

+	> docker pull kfsone/imguibuild
+	or
+	> docker build --tag kfsone/imguibuild
+	> docker run --rm -it -v ${pwd}:/src kfsone/imguibuild
+	> docker-build/example/dear_example

+# Win, Lin, Mac

+Initial development is being done under Windows 10 (and WSL for the Linux side, since Microsoft added an X server to the Windows Subsystem for Linux).

+However, Linux and Mac builds are actually equally as important to me in the long term.